meraki/dashboard-api-go/client/docs/GetNetworkSensorAlertsOverviewByMetric200ResponseInnerCounts.md

 NewGetNetworkSensorAlertsOverviewByMetric200ResponseInnerCountsWithDefaults instantiates a new GetNetworkSensorAlertsOverviewByMetric200ResponseInnerCounts object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetApparentPower

+`func (o *GetNetworkSensorAlertsOverviewByMetric200ResponseInnerCounts) GetApparentPower() int32`

+GetApparentPower returns the ApparentPower field if non-nil, zero value otherwise.

+### GetApparentPowerOk

+`func (o *GetNetworkSensorAlertsOverviewByMetric200ResponseInnerCounts) GetApparentPowerOk() (*int32, bool)`

+GetApparentPowerOk returns a tuple with the ApparentPower field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApparentPower

+`func (o *GetNetworkSensorAlertsOverviewByMetric200ResponseInnerCounts) SetApparentPower(v int32)`

+SetApparentPower sets ApparentPower field to given value.

+### HasApparentPower

+`func (o *GetNetworkSensorAlertsOverviewByMetric200ResponseInnerCounts) HasApparentPower() bool`

+HasApparentPower returns a boolean if a field has been set.

+### GetCo2

+`func (o *GetNetworkSensorAlertsOverviewByMetric200ResponseInnerCounts) GetCo2() int32`

+GetCo2 returns the Co2 field if non-nil, zero value otherwise.

+### GetCo2Ok

+`func (o *GetNetworkSensorAlertsOverviewByMetric200ResponseInnerCounts) GetCo2Ok() (*int32, bool)`

+GetCo2Ok returns a tuple with the Co2 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCo2

+`func (o *GetNetworkSensorAlertsOverviewByMetric200ResponseInnerCounts) SetCo2(v int32)`

+SetCo2 sets Co2 field to given value.

+### HasCo2

+`func (o *GetNetworkSensorAlertsOverviewByMetric200ResponseInnerCounts) HasCo2() bool`

+HasCo2 returns a boolean if a field has been set.

+### GetCurrent

+`func (o *GetNetworkSensorAlertsOverviewByMetric200ResponseInnerCounts) GetCurrent() int32`

+GetCurrent returns the Current field if non-nil, zero value otherwise.

+### GetCurrentOk

+`func (o *GetNetworkSensorAlertsOverviewByMetric200ResponseInnerCounts) GetCurrentOk() (*int32, bool)`

+GetCurrentOk returns a tuple with the Current field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCurrent

+`func (o *GetNetworkSensorAlertsOverviewByMetric200ResponseInnerCounts) SetCurrent(v int32)`

+SetCurrent sets Current field to given value.

+### HasCurrent

+`func (o *GetNetworkSensorAlertsOverviewByMetric200ResponseInnerCounts) HasCurrent() bool`

+HasCurrent returns a boolean if a field has been set.

 ### GetDoor